-Sports broadcaster Ernie Johnson isn’t alone.
-In these unprecedented times, he’s wondered, like all of us, what’s safe?
+Sports broadcaster Ernie Johnson wasn’t alone during the thick of the coronavirus pandemic in 2020.
+He wondered, like all of us, what’s safe?
 What’s wise?
 What’s cautious?
-There’s no road map in battling the coronavirus (COVID-19).
+There was no road map on how to handle the outbreak.

 His son Michael was more important.

-In Johnson’s 2017 memoir, Unscripted: The Unpredictable Moments That Make Life Extraordinary, he details his wife Cheryl traveling to Romania in 1991 after learning about the country’s abundance of orphaned children.
+In Johnson’s 2017 memoir, Unscripted: The Unpredictable Moments That Make Life Extraordinary, he details his wife Cheryl’s trip to Romania in 1991 after learning about the country’s abundance of orphaned children.
 She came across a three-year-old child named Michael who was abandoned in a park at birth and couldn’t walk or speak.
 Cheryl told Ernie about the boy over the phone.

 “Bring him home,” he said.

 Michael’s first years in the United States were spent in and out of doctor’s offices.
 He was taught the basics of life from scratch and eventually made progress.
 During one trip to the doctor, Michael was diagnosed with Duchenne muscular dystrophy.
 Ernie and Cheryl were heartbroken, but the news only augmented their commitment.
 The abandoned little boy in Romania deserved a second chance.
 The Johnsons wholeheartedly believed that.

 Ernie made a point to share Michael’s story and how much he inspired him over the years, including with the Alabama football team.

 Ernie and Cheryl have five other children in addition to Michael: daughters Maggie, Carmen, Ashley, and Allison, and son Eric.

 Michael Passed Away in 2021 at the Age of 33